Subset Selection for Multiple Linear Regression via Optimization: Introduction

-Our contribution can be summarized as follows. \begin{enumerate} \item For the thin case, we present mathematical programs for the subset selection problem that directly minimize $MAE$ and $MSE$.
-To the best knowledge of the authors of this article, the proposed models are the first mathematical programming formulations that directly optimize $MAE$ and $MSE$.
-We found that our models quickly return a good candidate solution when solved by commercial mixed integer programming solver.
-Further, our models can easily handle conditional inclusion and exclusion of explanatory variables in the regression model by adding constraints. \item For the fat case, we introduce new objective functions by modifying $MAE$ and $MSE$ to further discourage large $p$.
-The new objective functions prevent selecting all variables when the variables are highly correlated.
-We also present mathematical programs that directly minimize the new objective functions. \item For the fat case, we present an algorithm that gives a quality solution in a relatively short time.
-We analyze the algorithm and show that it yields a local optimum.
-We also present a randomized version of the algorithm and show its convergence to global optimum. \end{enumerate} In \autoref{REG_section_formulation_subset_selection}, the mathematical models for the thin case with $MAE$ and $MSE$ objectives are derived.
-In \autoref{section_many_variables}, we present the new objective functions and the modified mathematical models for the fat case.
-We also present algorithms to tackle large size instances for the fat case.
+Our contributions are as follows. \begin{enumerate} \item We present mathematical programs for the subset selection problem that directly minimize the popular criteria $MAE$ and $MSE$.
+To the best of our knowledge, the proposed model for $MAE$ is the first mathematical programming formulation that directly optimizes $MAE$.
+The proposed model for $MSE$ is an equivalent model to the model of \citet{Miyashiro15} which optimizes a different objective function; our work has been conducted simultaneously with \citet{Miyashiro15}.
+In the computational experiment, we observe that the proposed models quickly return a good candidate solution when solved by a commercial optimization solver. \item We propose the first mathematical programming formulation that directly optimizes mRMR for the thin case, which also can be used for the fat case with trivial modifications.
+A modified version of the model is also proposed to balance mRMR and the fitting errors.
+The modified version integrates the mRMR-based feature selection and regression model building steps to obtain a model considering both mRMR and the error-based objective $MAE$ or $MSE$.
+The computational experiment shows that the proposed models return different subsets from the $MSE$, $MAE$, and mRMR models in a relatively short computational time. \item For the proposed mathematical programs for $MSE$ and $MAE$, we propose exact and heuristic approaches to obtain big M values.
+The performances of the models with different big M values are discussed in the computational experiment.
+Further, the performance of the proposed big M-based formulations are compared with alternative mathematical programming formulations and implementations. \item To overcome computational difficulties of the MIP models, we propose an iterative algorithm that gives a quality solution in a relatively short computational time for the fat case.
+We show that the algorithm yields a local optimal and we propose a randomized version of the algorithm to guarantee convergence to the global optimum.
+The computational experiment shows that the proposed algorithms are competitive compared to the state-of-the-art benchmarks. \end{enumerate} The structure of the paper is as follows.
+In \autoref{REG_section_formulation_subset_selection}, the mathematical models for the thin case with $MAE$, $MSE$, and mRMR objectives are derived.
+In \autoref{section_many_variables}, for the fat case, we propose the iterative algorithm based on the mathematical models and derive the randomized version of the algorithm with the convergence result.
 Finally, we present computational experiments in \autoref{REG_section_computational_experiment}.